 Mayhem in Queenstown

 The day a 17-year-old record was broken.
 It was a rude beginning to the new year for West Indies' bowlers as New Zealand's Corey Anderson ransacked a century off just 36 balls in a shortened ODI in Queenstown.
 He blasted 14 sixes, two behind Rohit Sharma's world record 16, on his way to eclipsing the record set by a 16-year-old Shahid Afridi in 1996.
 Anderson made best use of the short boundaries and raced to his fifty in 20 balls.
-The big hits continued unabated - especially off Ravi Rampaul and Sunil Narine - and he stood at 95 at the start of the 18th over.
-The first ball from Nikita Miller was short and he duly pulled a six over long-on and raised his arms aloft in celebration.
+He stood at 95 at the start of the 18th over.
+The first ball from Nikita Miller was short and Anderson duly pulled a six over long-on.
+Anderson remained the record-holder for only a year, though.
+In Johannesburg in January 2015, AB de Villiers broke it with a 31-ball hundred, also against West Indies.

 One of the greatest of all Test careers began.
 The wide open spaces of the MCG held no terrors for Jack Hobbs, who scored 83 in his first Test knock.
 He went on to become the first batsman to score 5000 Test runs, and his other feats would take forever to list.
 Try virtually any page in the first-class batting section of the Wisden Almanack.